fionalluo/sensor-dropout/README.md

 ### Conda Environment Setup

 ⚠️ **Important**: If you plan to use the aerial gym simulation, you need to create a conda environment with Python 3.8 for Isaac Gym compatibility.
-Otherwise, use Python 3.9 for other environments.
+If you don't plan to use the aerial gym at all, you can use Python 3.9 for other environments temporarily.

 #### For Aerial Gym Simulation (Isaac Gym Compatible)